jessicarush/react-notes/client_side_routing.md

   );
 }
 ```

+Nested routes build their path by adding to the parent route's path.

 Now, when I navigate to */dashboard/messages* I will see both the Dashboard component and
 the DashboardMsg component.
 Similarly, */dashboard/tasks* will display Dashboard and DashboardTasks.